T

 landmark

-Perched atop the Butte Montmartre, this stunning white basilica offers unparalleled panoramic views of Paris.
+Perched atop the Butte Montmartre, this stunning white basilica offers unparalleled views over Paris.
 Its Romano-Byzantine architecture is a striking sight.

-• Climb to the dome for even higher views (small fee applies).
+• Climb the dome for an even higher vantage point (small fee).

 ~90 min